johns/cmsi485/homework4/report.md

 ####  Sam Chami, Jackson Myers, John Scott, and Ben Smith

 ## Naive Bayes Classifier
-How did we preprocess the data?
+##### How did we preprocess the data?
+Read csv file with pandas read_csv(), which also eliminated leading whitespaces.
+That was turned into a pandas data frame.
+We used SimpleImputer from sklearn to replace missing values with the most frequent value in the feature.
+We encoded the data with the OrdinalEncoder then used KBinsDiscretizer to transform continuous values to discrete values.

-What hyper parameters did we set?
+##### What hyper parameters did we set?
+For the SimpleImputer we used the following parameters: missing_value="?", strategy="most_frequent", verbose=2(because when =0 it did not replace all "?")

+For KBinsDiscretizer encode=ordinal

+No additional hyperparameters were applied for training

-What was our resulting classification accuracy?
+##### What was our resulting classification accuracy?
+76.79% Accuracy

 ## Decision Trees
-How did we preprocess the data?
+##### How did we preprocess the data?

-What hyper parameters did we set?
+##### What hyper parameters did we set?

-What was our resulting classification accuracy?
+##### What was our resulting classification accuracy?
+81.15% Accuracy

 ## Random Forest
-How did we preprocess the data?
+##### How did we preprocess the data?

-What hyper parameters did we set?
+##### What hyper parameters did we set?
+For training the RandomForest we used the following parameters: n_estimators=45, max_depth=10, random_state=0

-What was our resulting classification accuracy?
+##### What was our resulting classification accuracy?
+82.80% Accuracy